claytonwramsey/www/content/cv.md

 ### Reviewer

+- IEEE Transactions on Automation Science and Engineering (T-ASE); 2026
+- IEEE Transactions on Robotics (T-RO); 2026
-- IEEE International Conference on Intelligent Robots and Systems (IROS), 2026
+- IEEE International Conference on Intelligent Robots and Systems (IROS); 2026
 - IEEE International Conference on Robotics and Automation (ICRA); 2024, 2025, 2026
-- IEEE Robotics and Automation Letters (RA-L); 2024, 2025
+- IEEE Robotics and Automation Letters (RA-L); 2024, 2025, 2026
 - Rust for Robotics Workshop, IEEE International Conference on Robotics and Automation, 2025
 - International Journal of Robotics Research (IJRR); 2024